bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:30:01

-So this is like the asteroid coming towards the earth and NASA says oh we found an asteroid coming towards the earth but don't worry it's going to miss us by like at least a distance between here and the moon.
+So, this is like an asteroid heading toward Earth, and NASA says, "Oh, we found an asteroid coming toward Earth, but don't worry, it's going to miss us by at least the distance between here and the moon."
 It's fine.
 The only thing is we found out like two hours ago so if it had not missed us we would be dead and we would not have noticed it.